Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 If ALL of these are true, the `AllocationManager` will allow the AVS to slash the `operator's` `Allocation`.

+#### Evaluating How Much of the Allocation is "Slashable"

+The `getMinimumSlashableStake` calculates the minimum amount of stake that will be slashable at a specified future block.
+This computation accounts for each operator’s allocated stake from different strategies within an operator set.
+The function considers pending allocation changes that could reduce the slashable stake over time, ensuring a minimum guaranteed value.
+Because this is a forecast, the slashable stake at any given moment is a discrete value, but when looking ahead to a future block, the function provides the lowest possible amount, factoring in any planned allocation adjustments that will take effect within the specified timeframe.

+Please see [IAllocationManager.sol:getMinimumSlashableStake](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/src/contracts/interfaces/IAllocationManager.sol#L577) for more detail.

 #### `modifyAllocations`

 ```solidity